Docs

 Same code.Every runtime.

-Your business logic does not care where it runs.
-Switch from Node to Edge to Lambda by changing the entry file — never the routes.
+Your business logic doesn't care where it runs.
+Move from Node to Edge to Lambda by swapping the entry file.
+The routes never change.

 app.ts